-Upon completion of the certification program, students are eligible to apply for Pennsylvania Department of Education Level I instructional certification as a TVI (required by law to serve the needs of school-aged children).
+All of the courses offered in the TVI certification program are online, but there is also face-to-face interaction primarily in the summer.
+The TVI student teaching practicum is a semester-long supervised clinical experience and is arranged on a case-by-case basis.
+Upon completion of the TVI certification program, students are eligible to apply for Pennsylvania Department of Education Level I instructional certification as a TVI (required by law to serve the needs of school-aged children).